PatrickF1/fzf.fish/README.md

 Find more ideas and implementation tips in the [Cookbook](https://github.com/PatrickF1/fzf.fish/wiki/Cookbook).

-### Change the commands used to preview directories and regular files
+### Change how Search Directory previews directories and regular files

 [Search Directory][], by default, calls `ls` to preview directories and `bat` to preview [regular files](https://stackoverflow.com/questions/6858452).